just-the-docs/just-the-docs/operations/META.md

 ---
 layout: default
 parent: Operations
-title: Meta (Contributing to the Ops Manual)
+title: Contributing to the Ops Manual
 ---

+# Contributing to the Ops Manual

 **Purpose**